CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 !!!
 Note: the Crypt4GH application will automatically load your private key the next time you will access it /open it.
 You don’t need to generate new key pairs each time you open the application.

 **Step 2.
 Prepare your files.**

 With Crypt4GH GUI it is possible to encrypt only one file at the time.

-If you need to encrypt multiple files, save them in one directory/folder and zip the folder (right click on the folder and click on _Send to_, next select _Compressed (zipped) folder_).
+* If you need to encrypt **multiple files**, save them in one directory/folder and zip the folder (right click on the folder and click on _Send to_, next select _Compressed (zipped) folder_).

-If you need to encrypt large datasets, check the instructions on how to programmatically encrypt files with Crypt4GH.
+* If you need to encrypt **large datasets**, check the instructions on how to programmatically encrypt files with Crypt4GH.
 ![](img/SDEnScreenshot_5.png)

 **Step 3.
 Load the encryption keys.**

 1. Click on _Load My Private Key_ button.
-2. Select your private key (name_surname.crypt4gh.key).
+1. Select your private key (name_surname.crypt4gh.key).
-3. Click on _Open_.
+1. Click on _Open_.
 If the upload is successful, the tool will show the current path in title bar.
-4. Next, click on _Load Their Public Key_ button and select your public key (name_surname.crypt4gh.pub) or SDS public key () if you prefer your data to be compatible with SD Desktop automated decryption
+1. Next, click on _Load Their Public Key_ button and select your public key (name_surname.crypt4gh.pub) or SDS public key () if you prefer your data to be compatible with SD Desktop automated decryption
-5. Click on _Open_.
+1. Click on _Open_.

 ![](img/SDEnScreenshot_6.png)

 **Step 4.
 Upload and encrypt the file /zipped folder.**

 1. Click on _Select File_ and choose the file or zipped folder that you wish to encrypt.
-2. Click on _Open_ and on _Encrypt File_.
+1. Click on _Open_ and on _Encrypt File_.
-3. The tool will ask the password for your personal private key and once you click on _OK_ the encryption process will begin.
+1. The tool will ask the password for your personal private key and once you click on _OK_ the encryption process will begin.

-If the encryption is successful the file/zipped folder extension will end with *.c4gh* and  the Activity Log will display the following message:
+1. If the encryption is successful the file/zipped folder extension will end with *.c4gh* and  the Activity Log will display the following message:

 ````
 Encrypting....